idem-lab/conmat/paper/paper.pdf.md

 # Statement of need

 Infectious diseases like influenza and COVID19 spread via social contact.
-If we can understand patterns of contact - which people are more likely be in contact with each other - then we will be able to create models of how disease spreads.
+If we can understand patterns of contact---which individuals are more likely be in contact with each other---then we will be able to create models of how disease spreads.
 Epidemiologists and public policy makers can use these models to make decisions to keep a population safe and healthy.

 Empirical estimates of social contact are provided by social contact surveys.
 These provide samples of the frequency and type of social contact across different settings (home, work, school, other).

-An prominent contact survey is the "POLYMOD" study by @mossong2008, which surveyed 8 European countries: Belgium, Germany, Finland, Great Britain, Italy, Luxembourg, The Netherlands, and Poland [@mossong2008].
+A prominent contact survey is the "POLYMOD" study by @mossong2008, which surveyed 8 European countries: Belgium, Germany, Finland, Great Britain, Italy, Luxembourg, The Netherlands, and Poland [@mossong2008].

 These social contact surveys can be projected on to a given demographic structure to produce estimated daily contact rates between age groups.
 These are known as "contact matrices" or "synthetic contact matrices".
 A widely used approach by @prem2017 [@prem2021] produced contact matrices for 177 countries at "urban" and "rural" levels for each country.

 However, there were major limitations with the methods in @prem2021.
 First, not all countries were included in their analyses.
 Second, the contact matrices only covered broad scale areas.
 This presents challenges for decision makers who are often working at a sub-national geographical scale.
-Third, the code provided by Prem et al., was not designed for replicability and easy modification with user-defined inputs.
+Third, the code provided by Prem et al. was not designed for replicability and easy modification with user-defined inputs.

-The `conmat` package was developed to fill the specific need of creating contact matrices for arbitrary demographic structures.
+The `conmat` package was developed to fill the specific need of creating contact matrices for arbitrary age categories and populations (as shown in the below example).
 We developed the method primarily to output synthetic contact matrices.
 We also provided methods to create next generation matrices.

 # Example